mykelalvis/FATESRD/fate-srd.com/fate-codex/articles/Blue Collar Necromancy.md

 Once the PCs are deep in the house, the ghost will try to place aspects on the scene to hinder the PCs and get them to fear it.
-It gets one [[create advantage]] roll for every PC die roll.
+It gets one [[Create Advantage]] roll for every PC die roll.
 Throughout, make sure the PCs understand that something is interfering with them.
 They are necromancers; they'll know what to do.
 This scene involves gathering the information, tools, and resources required to summon the ghost.